 BGA has a maximum capacity of 20 students at the present time.

 What does the counseling look like at BGA?

 Each student meets on a regular basis with a BGA counselor.
 In addition, students are involved in group meetings each week.
 Much more counseling “simply happens” with our residential, direct-care staff, who take advantage of opportunities to deepen relationships with students.
-Family counseling involving students and their parents is offered on a limited basis.

 What role do parents play in their child’s stay at BGA?